 Q: Does kombucha need to be brewed out of direct sunlight?

 Again there are differing opinions about this online, but the most general suggestion is that kombucha brews best when out of direct sunlight.
 This means it can still be on your counter top for home brews, just cover it with a tea towel.
-I have brewed in sunny Okanagan sunlight with no problems, but its not wise to do it regularly since hot sun can damage your culture.
+I have brewed in sunny Okanagan sunlight with no problems, but its not wise to do it regularly since hot sun can raise the temperature of your brew and cause damage your culture.
 Leave it to brew in an area with good air flow and not near a garbage can.

 Q: Can I use screw top or flip top bottles for storing finished kombucha?